nTelio57/KTU-Time-Escape/README.md

 # KTU Time Escape

-Simulation made in 2021 for fundementals of computer game development lecture in Kaunas University of Technology.
+Game made in 2021 for fundementals of computer game development lecture in Kaunas University of Technology.

 You wake up in the room with a high-tech tablet that can teleport you in time(you can move between past and present times).
 On the tablet you can see the view of the same place in a different time.
 You have 5 minutes to find clues and complete puzzles to get the key from the main door and escape the house.